DrazharLn/pracx/README.md

 	 - Details (units, cities, improvements, etc.) are now shown even when fully zoomed out
  - Overlays
 	 - Resource overlay with <kbd>ALT</kbd>+<kbd>R</kbd>: normal/current yield of tile/potential yield
+	 	- Potential yield is the nutrient output with a farm + mineral output with a mine + energy output with solar panels
+		- Yields are displayed as though for a faction with no max resource limits to make it easier to plan where to place your bases
 	 - Terrain overlay with <kbd>ALT</kbd>+<kbd>T</kbd>: normal/faction ownership/elevation/rainfall/rockiness
 	 - City mode: unworked tiles show potential yield in a translucent outline (configurable)
+	 - Existing terrain survey mode <kbd>T</kbd> has an extra mode: where only fungus and forests are hidden

+PRACX is a patch for the Windows version of the game, but it runs fine under Wine (better than under windows 10 for some people!).
+The [unofficially patched](http://alphacentauri2.info/wiki/Installation#Improving_your_game) Windows version running under Wine is a better experience than the old GNU/Linux port, in my opinion, anyway.
+Similarly for other OSs.

+## Install

+You must install this over a version of the .exe that has had the DRM removed.
+Any of the [unofficial patches](http://alphacentauri2.info/wiki/Installation#Improving_your_game) will do.

+Download the latest installer from the [releases page](https://github.com/DrazharLn/pracx/releases).
+You'll want `PRACX.v1.11.exe` or something similar.
+Running the installer puts our `.dll`s in your SMAC folder, patches SMAC's binary to use them and re-enables <kdb>alt</kbd>+<kbd>tab</kbd> if it has been disabled (as it is by the GOG installer).

+The installer makes backups of files it replaces in `_backup_v{version number}`.

+## Uninstall

+The entire patch may be temporarily disabled by setting `Disabled=1` in the `[PRACX]` section of `Alpha Centauri.Ini` in the application's directory.
+It may be permanently disabled by deleting `prac.dll` and `prax.dll` in the application's directory or by running the uninstaller.

 ## Configuration